3LawsRobotics/3laws/docs/sources/usage.rst

 The command for the CLI is `3laws`.
 It can be used to start, stop, and restart the control panel service used for the configuration of the Supervisor.

-The CLI also an instruction to check for updates of the Supervisor.
-(These updates still have to be installed manually.
-See: `6.
-Update`_)
 The CLI provides also a command to check for updates of the Supervisor.
 (These updates still have to be installed manually.
 See: `7.
 Update`_)